-If your application for asylum has been refused and a deportation or refusal-of-entry order has enter into force, you may be able to apply for a work permit under certain circumstances without leaving Sweden.
+If your application for asylum has been refused and a deportation or refusal-of-entry order has entered into force, you may be able to apply for a work permit under certain circumstances without leaving Sweden.

-Requirements for a work permit In order for you to receive a work permit:
+In order for you to receive a work permit

 - you must have a valid passport